top of page

 Rachel, a University of Oxford graduate has 30 years of expertise in vegetable cultivation, ranging from organic olive oil production in Italy's Sabina region to designing city gardens and managing market-scale operations.

-For the last three years she has been working with Zerodig Earth on a wide range of market garden projects and leading field trials on kale varieties' nutrient density.
+Recently she worked with Zerodig Earth on a wide range of market garden projects and lead field trials on the nutrient density of different varieties of kale.

-Rachel is now currently immersed in the GREAT Zerodig project at the RAU, she's pioneering new crop planning software and will be working closely with the FWAGSW team and RAU staff and students.
+Rachel has been developing the GREAT Market Garden project at the RAU since 2023, growing agroecological salds and veg, pioneering new crops, and working closely with the FWAG SW Project Team and RAU academics, staff and students.

 .